As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The Estwing Crack Hammer 3 lb.
 (Amazon link) should be in your arsenal if you need power behind your strikes.
 The momentum of your swing should be precise enough to hit the mineral where you need it.

 The handle is made out of fiberglass and is 14 inches.
-This means that the handle is light enough to hold in your hand without hurting you or making you uncomfortable.
+This means the handle is light enough to hold in your hand without hurting or making you uncomfortable.

 This crack hammer is meant to be used against chisels, nails, and other metals besides minerals.
 The hammer is just small enough to carry with you everywhere.